olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 ### 3.2 Data cleaning

-Because not all lab measurements are recorded for every patient, a lot missing values and NaNs were found in the dataset which were replaced with the mean value.
+Because not all lab measurements are recorded for every patient, I replaced missing values and NaNs in the dataset with the mean value as a data imputation technique, to maintain a reasonable size for the training and testing set and not to introduce any bias.

 Additionally, data standardization was applied to make each feature have zero mean by subtracting the mean, and have unit-variance to ensure that all the data is normalized, that the features are in the same range.
+This also speeds up the training time for classifiers like the SVM.

 ## 4. Basic model